smarchini/hybrid-fenwick-tree/README.md

 - **Stride**: the bit vector is divided in *k* words.

-**Word** requires a bigger Fenwick tree (using a compressed one might be a good choice) and it's good if linear rank and selection searches are slow (i.e. you don't have some low-level assembly instructions to help you); while **Stride** takes a template parameter *k* and performs linear searches on *k* words with a much smaller underlining Fenwick tree.
+**Word** requires a bigger Fenwick tree (using a compressed one might be a good choice) and it's good if linear rank and selection searches are slow (e.g. you don't have some low-level assembly instructions to help you); while **Stride** takes a template parameter *k* and performs linear searches on *k* words with a much smaller underlining Fenwick tree.
 You probably need **Stride**.